nelson-mig-l/green-good-red-bad/README.md

 # Green Good Red Bad

 [Play here!](https://nelson-mig-l.github.io/green-good-red-bad/)

 ## How to play

-Name is self explanatory.
+Name is self-explanatory.
 Use arrow keys to move.